nextcloud/documentation/developer_manual/app/middleware.rst

 Parsing annotations
 ===================
-Sometimes its useful to conditionally execute code before or after a controller method.
+Sometimes it is useful to conditionally execute code before or after a controller method.
 This can be done by defining custom annotations.
 An example would be to add a custom authentication method or simply add an additional header to the response.
 To access the parsed annotations, inject the **ControllerMethodReflector** class:

 .. code-block:: php